prophesee-ai/prophesee_ros_stereo_driver/README.md

 ## Installation

-First of all, you would need to install dependencies, such as Metavision SDK:
+First of all, install Metavision SDK following [these instructions](https://docs.prophesee.ai/getting_started/installation/linux.html).

-  * Request an access to Knowledge Center, if not done yet.
-To get an access, fill the [webform](https://www.prophesee.ai/contact-us/) and provide us a short description of your research project.

-  * Sign up for a trial version of [Metavision SDK](https://support.prophesee.ai/portal/en/kb/articles/sdk-trial-request-form), if not done yet.

-  * Install Metavision SDK following [the instructions on Knowledge Center](https://support.prophesee.ai/portal/en/kb/articles/linux-software).

-Then, compile GitHub code:
+Then, compile the wrapper code:

   * Clone the source to your catkin workspace ( [create a workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace), if needed)